 C. Hate the deeds of the Nicolaitans

-- To show you just how strongly God feels about those who distort the truth to justify sinful living, He commends them for hating the Nicolaitans.
+- God is strongly against those who distort the truth to justify sinful living.
+He commends them for hating the Nicolaitans.

-- The church in Pergamum also had some who held to this teaching…
+- The false teaching of the Nicolaitans was in several churches.
+The church in Pergamum also had some who held to this teaching…

 Revelation 2:15, “Thus you also have some who in the same way hold to the teaching of the Nicolaitans, which thing I hate.”

-- It’s one thing to come up with a strange way of justifying sinfulness, but it’s another thing altogether to draw other people into that error.
+- It’s one thing to come up with a strange way to justify sinfulness, it’s another thing altogether to draw other people into it.

-- If there’s anything that gets God angry, it’s when a stumbling block is placed in front of those whose hearts desire to worship God.
+- If there’s anything that gets God angry, it’s when a stumbling block is placed in front of those who sincerely desire to worship God.